-- 1. The Pirouette (half-pirouette) is a turn of 360 degrees (180 degrees) executed on 2 tracks, with a radius equal to the length of the Horse and the forehand moving around the haunches. - 2.
+- 1. The Pirouette (half-pirouette) is a turn of 360 degrees (180 degrees) executed on 2 tracks, with a radius equal to the length of the horse\Horse and the forehand moving around the haunches. - 2.
 Pirouettes (half-pirouettes) are usually carried out at collected walk or canter, but can also be executed at piaffe. - 3.
 At the pirouette (half-pirouette) the forefeet and the outside hind foot move around the inside hind foot.
 The inside hind leg describes a circle as small as possible. - 4.
-At whatever pace the pirouette (half-pirouette) is executed, the Horse, slightly bent in the direction in which it is turning, remains "on the bit" with a light contact, turning smoothly around, and maintaining sequence and timing of footfalls of that pace.
-The poll remains the highest point during the entire movement. - 5.
-During the pirouettes (half-pirouettes), the Horse should maintain its activity (walk also included) and never move backwards or sideways. - 6.
-In executing the pirouette or the half-pirouette in canter, the Athlete should maintain lightness of the Horse while accentuating the collection.
-The Horse's hindquarters are well engaged and lowered and show a good flexion of the joints.
+At whatever pace the pirouette (half-pirouette) is executed, the <a href="https://horse.ncb.nih.good.ncb.n - 5.
+During the pirouettes (half-pirouettes), the horseHorse should maintain its activity (walk also included) and never move backwards or sideways. - 6.
+In executing the pirouette or the half-pirouette in canter, the athlete Athlete should maintain lightness of the horse Horse while accentuating the collection.
+The horse Horse's hindquarters are well engaged and lowered and show a good flexion of the joints.
 An integral part of the movement is the quality of the canter strides before and after the pirouette.
 The strides should show an increased activity and collection before the pirouette and the balance should be maintained at the end of the pirouette.

-Aims of the pirouette and half-pirouette in canter: To demonstrate the willingness of the Horse to turn around the inside hind leg on a small radius, slightly bent in the direction of the turn while maintaining the activity and the clarity of the canter, the straightness and the balance before and after the figure and clear canter strides during the turn.
-In the pirouette or half-pirouette in canter, the judges should be able to recognise a real canter stride although the feet of the diagonal - inside hind leg, outside front leg - are not touching the ground simultaneously.
+Aims of the pirouette and half-pirouette in canter: To demonstrate the willingness of the horseHorse to turn around the inside hind leg on a small radius, slightly bent in the direction of the turn while maintaining the activity and the clarity of the canter, the straightness and the balance before and after the figure and clear canter strides during the turn.
+In the pirouette or half-pirouette in canter, the judges should be able to recognize recognise a real canter stride although the feet of the diagonal - inside hind leg, outside front leg - are not touching the ground simultaneously.